Characteristics of Solid Wood Cabinets

 Heartwood and Sapwood

 Trees contain two types of wood: heartwood and sapwood.
-Heartwood is the older growth found at the core of the tree, and sapwood is newer growth found in the outer perimeter.
+Heartwood is the older growth found at the core of the tree, and sapwood is the newer growth found in the outer perimeter.
 Heartwood tends to be darker and transitions to a lighter color as it moves toward the outer sapwood.
 When building cabinets, we use a blend of heartwood and sapwood to showcase the unique beauty of the species and prevent the finished cabinetry from looking artificial or monochromatic.

 Wood Finished Cabinet Doors and Drawer Fronts

 Cabinet door frames and inset-panel drawer front frames consist of solid wood stiles and rails.
-Wood finished raised-panel door and drawer center panels are made of several individual solid hardwood pieces known as staves, which vary in width.
+Wood raised-panel door and drawer center panels are made of several solid hardwood pieces known as staves, which vary in width.
 Staves are glued and planked together to create a panel that is 3/4″ thick.
 This panel is then machined and profiled into the door style of your choice.
-Wood finished flat door and drawer front inserts are hardwood veneer on medium-density fiberboard (MDF), a material that resists splitting and shrinkage.
+Wood flat door and drawer front inserts are hardwood veneer on medium-density fiberboard (MDF), a material that resists splitting and shrinkage.

 Planking